scatalin1/TMPS/TMPS - Lab 1/README.md

       }

-* Factory Method and Abstract Factory
+* Factory Method and Abstract Factory for example if I want to create a dwarf army, I call type army and tell it to create a class named dwarves. and same with the type of soldiers.

         public final class Army {

         public static TypeArmy add_army(String army) throws IOException {